 As shown in the following figure, three types of connectors and an LED indicator are located on the back of the camera and have the functions as follows:

 - 1) Status LED:

 - 2 6 pin Power Input Receptacle:

 - 3 4 pin Control I/O Receptacle:

 - provides access to the camera's I/O lines.

-supplies power to the camera.
+supplies power to the camera (if PoCXP is not used).